nemster/fund_manager/README.md

 - `WeftWrapper` for managing liquidity in Weft Finance.
 - `RootFinanceWRapper` for managing liquidity provided to Root Finance.

+## Fund value
+It is possible to query the value of the investment of all of the DeFi protocols by calling the `fund_details` method of the `FundManager` component.
+On each deposit or withdraw operation on a DeFi protocol, the `FundManager` updates the value of the investment in that protocol and emits appropriate one of these events: `LsuUnstakeCompletedEvent`, `WithdrawFromFundEvent`, `AdminDepositEvent`.
+If a protocol is not used for a while its value can be obsolete because of price change of the invested coins or because of the yelds; in this case the bot can invoke the `update_defi_protocols_info` method to have the value updated.
+This method also emits the `ProtocolValueUpdateEvent`.

+The value of a fund unit can be obtained by dividing the total value of the fund by the fund unit current supply (gross value) and applying the withdrawal fee (net value).
+The `fund_unit_value` method returns both values.

 ## Actors and badges

 ### Unauthenticated user